 (Risk communication is next module)

-In Module 8B we discuss how in 1983 the National Academy of Sciences recommended a procedure for risk analysis by the federal government.
+In Module 1 we discuss how in 1983 the National Academy of Sciences recommended a procedure for risk analysis by the federal government.
 The widely accepted 1983 NAS paradigm for risk analysis proposed a two stage process, a risk assessment, followed by risk management.
-Risk assessment was a scientific analysis of the probability and severity of harm (The risk characterization step of the risk assessment is the statement of the probability and severity of the harm).
+Risk assessment was a scientific analysis of the probability and severity of harm.
 Regarding risks from the releases into the environment, the harm was some adverse effect on human health or the physical environment.
 Risk management, the decision what to do about the risk, then considered the "non-risk related" decision variables, such as applicable laws, costs, schedules, and "politics."
 During the risk management stage, the public was informed of the risk managers decisions.

 1983 NAS view of the Risk Assessment - Risk Management process:

 The risk assessment was kept separate so it would not be influenced by politics or other "non-technical" pressures.
 The public might be queried during the risk assessment, but only to define parameters such as, personal knowledge of site, demographics, land use patterns, or such.
 Some public involvement was usually present because it was required by certain laws and public policy.
 Good public relations practices were also assumed to improve eventual public acceptance.
 Ideally, however, the engineers and scientists who were performing the risk assessment would be insulated from, or at least not affected by, the public's opinion of the risk.